 *Please refer to the Oki Islands Event Calendar for information about when Oki Bull Sumo tournaments are held.

 Gorei-furyu Festival is one of the most significant festivals on the Oki Islands.
 It takes place at Tamawakasu-mikoto Shrine which is the main general shrine of the islands.
 The highlight of the festival is called uma-ire, a majestic event wherein horses carrying the gods of the shrines of different regions around the island gallop up to the shrine entrance.
 The festival takes place to pray for a good harvest that year and many other rituals such as yabusame (horseback archery) and rice-planting rituals take place.
 It is said that in the past, horses from up to 48 areas, including the Dozen Islands, visited the shrine during the festival.

 Obon is celebrated all throughout Japan as the period during which ancestral spirits are said to return to their homes.
 Many places place lanterns laden with lights and offerings to symbolise the return of the ancestors following Obon.
 In Nishinoshima Island the tradition is quite different.
 Instead of lanterns, ancestors are bid farewell with Shara-bune.
 These are medium to large-sized wooden boats laden with offerings.
 The sails are made with Buddhist sutras written on paper that cast a very pretty sight on the water when the boats are launched.
 It is thought that the word shara is derived from shoryo, which means ‘spirit of the deceased’.

-Mita-hachimangu Shrine (Nishinoshima) – mid-October (odd years)
+Mita-hachimangu Shrine (Nishinoshima) – mid-September (odd years)

 Hiyoshi Shrine (Nishinoshima) – mid-October (even years)